-In addition to reinforcing the goals of the general education curriculum by offering sections for those students in the Honors Program, the program emphasizes the following:
+In addition to reinforcing the goals of the general education curriculum, the program emphasizes the following:

-(1) Superior Academic Achievement: To challenge strongly motivated students to achieve at their highest potentials, both in their major fields and in the broader context of their liberal arts education.
-Students in the Honors Program should maintain an overall GPA of 3.0 in order to remain in the program.
+- Academic Excellence: To encourage students to achieve at their highest potential, both in their major fields and in the broader context of their liberal arts education.
+Students must earn a grade of “B” or higher in all honors courses and maintain an overall GPA of 3.0 in order to remain in the program.

-(2) Self Knowledge: To challenge students to develop greater insights into values, attitudes, and assumptions they hold about themselves and other and to explore the connection between these values and their academic and professional choices.
-The General Education Capstone Seminars that are available to students in the Honors Program provide ample opportunities for this exploration.
+- Conscientious Leadership: To challenge students to develop greater insights into the values, attitudes, and assumptions they hold about themselves and others and to explore the connection between these values and the world around them.
+Scholars will learn to become effective leaders who promote social justice.

-(3) Intellectual Risk-Taking: To encourage students to explore new areas of intellectual development, to participate in new methods of learning, to examine the connections between various disciplines and approaches, and to apply learning in new situations.
+- Intellectual Ambition: To inspire students to investigate new areas of intellectual development, participate in new methods of learning, examine the connections between disciplines and approaches, and engage in original research.

 First-year students are invited to participate in the Honors Program on the basis of their high school GPA, standardized test scores, and the college admissions essay.
 Sophomores and transfer students may be recommended by a professor or should apply to the Director of the Honors Program for consideration.